-the fashion industry is the second largest polluter on the planet. waste is a huge part of the problem.
+the fashion industry is responsible for a tremendous amount of global pollution. textile waste is a huge part of this problem.

 statistically, in the cut and sew process, anywhere from 10%-30% of each meter of fabric is wasted. if we threw out fabric at this rate, we would waste thousands of meters of our custom fabrics each year! instead, we've committed to finding a use for each scrap of our custom yarn-dye woven textiles from community initiatives, to recycling or repurposing.

 - waste not pieces we use our scrap fabric to make ace&jig pieces - via patched quilts, fabric flags, kids styles, and more.

 - artist collabs we collaborate with many thoughtful and talented artists and designers who take our fabric scraps and reinterpret them in their own designs. past collaborations include pauline boyd of counterpane, milena silvano, thompson streets studio, lisa dorr, b sides, clarkie kabler, janelle pietrzak of all roads, and many more.